-Dry hair occurs when your hair does not receive enough moisture.
-This reduces its sheen and can make your hair appear frizzy, lifeless, and dull.
-Dry hair can affect men and women of any age.
+Dry hair develops when your hair doesn’t get or retain enough moisture.
+This reduces its sheen and can make it appear frizzy and dull.

-There is no single cause of dry hair.
-Rather, a variety of factors can lead to dry hair, including environmental conditions, hair care habits, and your physical health.
+A variety of factors can lead to dry hair, including environmental conditions, hair care habits, and your physical health.

 - living in a dry, hot climate